aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

 :ref:`master-keys` are used by the AWS Encryption SDK to protect your data.
 The first step to setting up multiple master keys is setting up a Master Key Provider.
-When setting up our Master Key Provider, we will be adding a local master key (the key for the region, us-east-2, we are currently in) and a key in another region.
-Please note, the cloud formation template has already created the keys for you in two different regions, us-east-2 and us-west-2.
+When setting up our Master Key Provider, we will be adding a CMK in the region the application runs in, us-east-2, as well as, in a different region, us-west-2.
+Please note, the CloudFormation template will create the CMKs for you in us-east-2 and us-west-2.

 .. tabs::